project-oak/oak/oak_functions_launcher/README.md

 ## Launching the Oak Functions enclave binary

-First, set the permission to access the KVM kernel module by either (i) `sudo setfacl -m u:${USER}:rw /dev/kvm` on the host, or by (ii) adding the user to the KVM group.
+First, if running "rootless" Docker, set the permission to access the KVM kernel module by either (i) `sudo setfacl -m u:${USER}:rw /dev/kvm` on the host, or by (ii) adding the user to the KVM group.

 Then, run the following from within the
 [Oak Developer Docker Container](../docs/development.md#docker-helper-scripts):

-To launch the Oak Functions enclave binary with `xtask`:
+To launch tests of the Oak Functions Launcher with `xtask`:

 ```shell
 xtask run-launcher-test